ogginger/empty/README.md

 # empty
-Empty typescript project for quick-starting development.
+Empty webpack+typescript project for quick-starting development.

-Add-
-  1. src/
-  2. builds/

 Update .vscode/
   1. launch.json
     a.
-Change the location of the program to run to the .ts entrypoint.
+Change the url to the development url for the project.
   2. tasks.json
     a.
 Change 'My Task' to the name of the project.

-Run npm init.
+  3. Update package.json project name.

+Run npm install and build the proejct from the build pallette.

 Ready to go!